duncanbradley/axis-extension/draft.md

 # General Discussion

+  * We identify the visual framing effect (E1, replicated in E2)
+  * We find a source of variability in E1, replicated when studied in E2
+  * We identify the suspected source of that information in E2

 Gauging a number’s magnitude can be difficult without sufficient background knowledge.
 Interpreting the magnitude of certain types of data, such as subsets, requires denominator information.
 This crucial context can accompany a data visualisation, or can be implied as part of the visualisation’s design.
 Visual cues to proportion are easily implemented in common visualisation software, but are not required by default.
 In this set of experiments, we investigated the effects of showing and omitting this denominator information in visualisation designs.
 Magnitude was interpreted as greater when axes were truncated, rather than extended, particularly when no denominator information accompanied the chart.
 This provides insight into the cognitive process involved in interpreting magnitude in bar charts, indicating that denominator information is an important aspect in interpretation of charts.

 In Experiment 1, we observed that charts with axes that terminated just above the plotted data elicited judgements of greater magnitude, compared to charts with axes that accomodated a much higher denominator value.
 However, this experiment contained multiple sources of information on the denominator.
 As well as an implicit visual cue in the extended axes condition, it was explicitly presented in the text in both conditions, avoiding ambiguity.
 Some extreme responses in the truncated condition appeared to disregard this denominator.
 Another experiment was necessary in order to understand the role of the denominator in the cognitive processing of magnitude.
 Specifically, we sought to quantify how denominator information might resolve ambiguity in different chart designs.
 Could a visual cue alone communicate information in the same way as a textual cue?
 How much did magnitude judgements depend on successful intergration with the accompanying information?